Ebenezer-group/onwards/ReadMe.md

 A compiler with 2017 C++ support and an implementation of std::span are required to use The CMW.
-(Build flags that dictate 2020 C++ are only used to ensure a std::span implementation.)
+(Build flags that specify 2020 C++ are only used to ensure a std::span implementation.)

 #### Accounts